 <We have a special guest blogger today.
-Paul Haywood joins us from The Haywood Life, a website dedicated to helping jewellers build an online e-commerce business.
+Paul Haywood joins us from Ecommerce Gold, a website dedicated to helping jewellers build an online e-commerce business.
 Paul is here to share his experience with digital technologies to help in building an online jewellery business.>

 What Digital Tools Are Most Helpful For Building an Online Jewellery Business?